Background pattern

 Notes

-Children, adolescents, and adults from 6 years of age with a body weight of 30 kg or more
+Children, adolescents, and adults from 6 years of age with a weight of 30 kg or more

 40 mg every two weeks

-No applicable
+Not applicable

-Children and adolescents from 4 to 17 years of age with a body weight of 15 kg to 30 kg
+Children and adolescents from 4 to 17 years of age with a weight of 15 kg to 30 kg

-The initial dose is 20 mg, followed by 20 mg one week later.
+The initial dose is 20 mg

-No applicable
+Not applicable

-Age or Body Weight
+Age or body weight

 How much and how often should it be taken?